SanyaOdare/my-hngi7/readme.txt

 This is essentially one of many tasks (pushed from my local repo) which I was given as an HNGi7 intern.
+It's such a fun experience.